-These wonderfully Thick and Chewy Peanut Butter Cookies are loaded with chocolate chips and chunky honey roasted peanuts.
+These wonderfully Thick and Chewy Peanut Butter Chocolate Chip Cookies are loaded chunky honey roasted peanuts.
 Grab a glass of cold milk and enjoy a hearty snack.

 Are you a cookie monster?
 Me too!
 Are you a peanut butter monster? (hand raised) Well, your gonna love this recipe.